nathanhall762/GetOutOfYourBubble/README.md

 ## Instructions
 NewsAPI forces requests to be made from localserver or server-side.
 To explore the functionality of *Get Out of Your Bubble*, please clone this repository and run it on your local testing server.

+If you are not interested in the NewsAPI functionality, the webpage is hosted at nathanhall762.github.io.
+The bubbles will still propagate with BoredAPI activity suggestions!

 ```
 git clone https://github.com/nathanhall762/GetOutOfYourBubble.git
 ```